livingdocsIO/documentation/content/enterprise/reference-docs/project-config/editor-settings.md

 - `mediaLibrary.editorSelection.displayFilters`: an array of [Display Filters]({{< ref "/enterprise/reference/display_filter.md" >}}) for the Dashboard accessible via the Media Button in the Document Editing Toolbar

 ### Dashboard Cards
 With `release-2021-09` you can configure the card used to show results in dashboards.
-You do this by configuring your own dashboard card and then define this card per mediaType as you please.
+You do this by configuring your own dashboard card in the project config under `editorSettings.dashboardCardConfigurations` and then define this card per mediaType as you please.

 ```
 // projectConfig.editorSettings